a1exevs/lipsync-timing-checker/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn run predeploy`
-Runs prettier, linter, then builds the app (via `yarn run build:prod`).
+Runs prettier, linter, then builds the app (via `yarn run build`).
 Needs for deployment.

 ### `yarn run deploy`
 Deploys app on Github Pages.